 Use these answers to inform your cover photo choices.

 If you decide to follow just one piece of advice from this post, make sure it’s the understanding that social media cover photos may not make or break your marketing strategy, but they do have the ability to powerfully affect your audience and form more authentic connections.
 If you already have a social media profile, upgrading this component is a no-brainer.

-It’s the attention to detail that customers love most about your business but with all those little tasks can really add up.
+It’s the attention to detail that customers love most about your business.
+However, we understand all those little tasks can really jeopardize your time.
 If you feel overwhelmed with your to-do list and would like to have a dedicated team of experts available to assist you, OutboundEngine is here to help.